Shift3/standards-and-practices/standards/readme-guidelines.md

   - Copy the release notes into the release description textbox
   - Attach the installer zip file in the upload area
   - Click `Publish Release`

-## Wiki
-- For information on Installation and API, see the [wiki](https://github.com/Shift3/MagtekCardReaderMiddleware/wiki)